Tommypop2/toml-parser/README.md

-# Yet another TOML parser written in Rust
+# Yet another TOML parser written in Rust (v2)

-Likely terrible and slow
+Likely still terrible and slow (but maybe slightly better this time)